sbk1014/sbk1014.github.io/content/posts/welcome.md

 tags: ["introduction", "blog"]
 ---

-Welcome to my new blog!
-I'm excited to share my thoughts on technology, programming, and software development.
+Welcome to my blog!
+I'm excited to share my research and insights on structural health monitoring, machine learning applications in civil engineering, and the future of smart infrastructure.

 ## What to Expect

 I'll be writing about:
-- Web development and modern frameworks
-- Programming best practices
+- Latest advances in structural health monitoring
+- Machine learning techniques for damage detection
+- Real-world case studies from our research projects
-- Personal projects and experiments
+- Signal processing and sensor fusion methods
-- Technology trends and insights
+- Infrastructure resilience and predictive maintenance
+- Open-source tools and datasets for the SHM community

 ## About This Site